prebid/prebid.github.io/features/mspa-usnat.md

 If a publisher's legal team disagrees with any of these interpretations, both Prebid.js and Prebid Server support overriding this default logic.

-The `transmitGeo` activity has one additional clause and one substitute clause specific to field 8 in the sensitive consent array:
+The `transmitPreciseGeo` activity has a couple of clauses not already mentioned:

 ```javascript
 // Consent was not given for the use of "precise geographic" information